Aeth-er/Rage_and_ParaSyght/README.md

 ## Installation

-* Go to `download.txt` in this repo and it'll give you the mediafire link, download from there untill I update this.
+* Go to `download` in this repo and it'll give you the mediafire link, download from there untill I update this.